billdueber/robotlibrarian/_posts/2009-08-20-building-a-solr-text-filter-for-normalizing-data.md

 ---
 title: "Building a solr text filter for normalizing data"
 date: 2009-08-20
+layout: post

 ---

 [Kind of part of a continuing series on our VUFind implementation; more of a sidebar, really.]

 In my [last post](http://robotlibrarian.billdueber.com/easy-solr-types-for-library-data/) I made the case that you should put as much data normalization into Solr as possible.
 The built-in text filters will get you a long, long way, but sometimes you want to have specialized code, and then you need to build your own filter.

 **Huge Disclaimer**: _I'm putting this up not because I'm the best person to do so, but because it doesn't look as if anyone else has.
 I don't know what I'm doing.
 I don't know why the code I'm showing below is the way it is, and if anyone would like to make it better, that'd be great.
 This is basically just a lot of pattern-matching on my part._